laasyarao/laasyarao/README.md

 🔭 I'm a results-driven Software Engineer at Salesforce with 2+ years of experience in building reliable backend services and large-scale systems.

-💡 My expertise spans Java, JavaScript, React, Microservices, Kafka, Spring Boot, and relational databases like MySQL.
+💡 My expertise includes Java, JavaScript, React, Microservices, Kafka, Spring Boot, and relational databases like MySQL.

 📘 I actively share my learnings in Data Structures and System Design on this GitHub.